jaluik/tinypng-go/README.md

 # tinypng-go

-A cli util to quick compress image.
+A cli util to compress image quickly.